On the Statistical Properties of Generative Adversarial Models for Low Intrinsic Data Dimension: Optimal Bounds for GANs with Interpolating Generators

 In this section, we show that GAN estimates can (almost) achieve the minimax optimal rate for estimating distributions with a low intrinsic dimensional structure.
 To generalize the scenario further, we drop assumption A\ref{model1} and only work with A\ref{dat_assumption}.
 We replace assumption A\ref{model1} and assume that $\nu$ is an absolutely continuous distribution on $[0,1]^\ell$.
 This is satisfied by the uniform and normal distributions on the latent space, which are the commonly used choices in practice.
 It is important to note that lifting assumption A\ref{model1}, requires that the generator network have many more parameters than compared to the case when the target distribution is smooth (i.e. under A\ref{model1}), which is expected.
-Following a similar analysis as done in Section \ref{theo ana}, we can arrive at the following theorem, which states that the generator network can be selected in such a way as to obtain a rate of convergence of roughly, $\cO\left(n^{-\beta/d^\ast_\beta(\mu)}\right)$, with proof in Appendix~\ref{pf_main_2}. \begin{restatable}{thm}{maintwo} Suppose Assumption~A\ref{dat_assumption} holds and let $\nu$ be absolutely continuous on $[0,1]^\ell$.
+Following a similar analysis as done in Section \ref{theo ana}, we can arrive at the following theorem, which states that the generator network can be selected in such a way as to obtain a rate of convergence of roughly, $\cO\left(n^{-\beta/d^\ast_\beta(\mu)}\right)$, with proof in Appendix~\ref{pf_main_2}.
+The networks class in Theorem \ref{main 2} is constructed so that some members of the class can (almost) linearly interpolate the data, as opposed to the Taylor series approximation used in the proof of Theorem \ref{approx}.
+Compared to Theorem \ref{main_gan}, the networks required in Theorem \ref{main 2} are shallower, with a constant depth as opposed to a $\cO(\log n)$ depth.
+However, one does not have any control over the maximum value of the weight of these nearly interpolating networks. \begin{restatable}{thm}{maintwo} Suppose Assumption~A\ref{dat_assumption} holds and let $\nu$ be absolutely continuous on $[0,1]^\ell$.
 Then, if $s > d^\ast_\beta(\mu)$, one can choose $\sG = \cR \cN (L_g, W_g,\infty, 1)$ with the network parameters as $L_g \ge 2$ as a constant and $W_g \asymp n$, such that \( \E \|\mu - (\hG_n)_\sharp \nu\|_{\Phi} \lesssim n^{-\beta/s} .\) Furthermore, if $m \ge n^{d/s+1}$, then \( \E \|\mu - (\hG_{n,m})_\sharp \nu\|_{\Phi} \lesssim n^{-\beta/s} .\) \end{restatable}

 To understand whether the bounds in Theorem \ref{main 2} are optimal, we derive a minimax lower bound for the expected excess risk for the GAN problem for estimating distributions whose upper Wasserstein dimension is upper bounded by some constant.
 Assuming $d \ge 2 \beta$, we fix a constant $d^\star \in [2 \beta,d]$ and consider the family of probability measures,